moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/proxy-accounts.md

 After you've mapped your session keys and executed the pending delegation request, you can [verify that your block producer is in the list of eligible candidates](/node-operators/block-producers/onboarding/account-setup/#verify){target=\_blank}.

 That's it!
 You've successfully executed a transaction using a proxy account on behalf of your primary block producer account.
-For information about proxy accounts including how to remove proxy accounts, check out the guide to proxy accounts in the learn section.
+Please check out the Proxy Accounts guide for more information, including how to remove them.

 --8<-- 'text/_disclaimers/third-party-content.md'